NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsM.clean.rst

 **NOTE**

-This command is redudant on Minerva v1.97+, whereby MultiBASICs can be started up using EXEC pipep.
+This command is redundant on Minerva v1.97+, whereby MultiBASICs can be started up using EXEC pipep.

 **CROSS-REFERENCE**